 - Self Esteem, Self care, & Body Issues

 I am accepting patients to the wait-list and will contact those patients as openings become available.
-I admit patients from the wait-list monthly.
+I try to admit patients from the

 To be placed on the wait list please send a request through the form.